 Data preparation is critical for any analytics, business intelligence or machine learning effort.
 Although automated machine learning provides safeguards to prevent common mistakes and is robust enough to handle imperfect data, you’ll still want to properly prepare your data to get optimal results.
 Unlike other analytical techniques, machine learning algorithms rely on carefully curated data sources.
 You’ll need to organize your data within one wide analytical row of input variables and outcome metrics that describe an entire lifetime of events.

-In this article and in a complimentary webinar on November 29, I will review how to amalgamate data in a machine learning-friendly format that accurately reflects business processes and outcomes.
+In this article, white paper and related webinar, I will review how to amalgamate data in a machine learning-friendly format that accurately reflects business processes and outcomes.
 I will share basic guidelines, practical tips and additional resources to help get you started mastering the art of automated machine learning model data preparation.

 Data preparation for machine learning requires business domain expertise, bias awareness and an experimental thought process.
 Before preparing your data, you’ll first define a business problem solve.
 During that exercise, you’ll select an outcome metric and brainstorm potential input variables that influence it from many varied perspectives.
 From there you will begin identifying, collecting, cleaning, shaping and sampling data to run through automated machine learning model processes.

 Note that it is also not unusual for relevant machine learning input data to occur outside of existing transactional processes.
 If that is the case, you can still start creating a first-generation machine learning model with existing data and continue to build new model versions over time as supplementary data is acquired.

 Machine learning algorithms ingest single tables, views, or comma separated (.csv) flat files.
 If you have data stored in a dimensional data warehouse or transactional, normalized database format, you will need to join fields from multiple tables to create a single unified, flattened machine learning “view”.